NBC: Specials

 From 2003 to 2014, NBC also held rights to two of the three pageants organized by the Miss Universe Organization: the Miss Universe and Miss USA pageants (NBC also held rights to the Miss Teen USA pageant from 2003, when NBC also assumed rights to the Miss USA and Miss Universe pageants as part of a deal brokered by Miss Universe Organization owner Donald Trump that gave the network half-ownership of the pageants, until 2007, when NBC declined to renew its contract to carry Miss Teen USA, effectively discontinuing televised broadcasts of that event until 2023).
 NBCUniversal relinquished the rights to Miss Universe and Miss USA on June 29, 2015, as part of its decision to cut business ties with Donald Trump and the Miss Universe Organization (which was half-owned by corporate parent NBCUniversal) in response to controversial remarks about Mexican immigrants made by Trump during the launch of his 2016 campaign for the Republican presidential nomination.

 Programming library

-Through the years, NBC has produced many in-house programs, in addition to airing content from other producers such as Revue Studios and its successor Universal Television, along with CBS Studios and Paramount Television Studios, both an unit of Paramount Skydance which currently owns the rights to the pre-1973 NBC's in-house programming library.
-Notable in-house productions by NBC have included Bonanza, Destination X, Little House on the Prairie, Yes, Chef!
-Las Vegas, Crossing Jordan, Transplant, the Law & Order franchise (begun independently by Universal Television, and became in-house programming after the NBCUniversal deal), The Office, Deal or No Deal Island and the Chicago franchise.
+Through the years, NBC has produced many in-house programs, in addition to airing content from other producers such as Revue Studios and its successor Universal Television, as well as Amazon's MGM Television which previously held the international distribution rights of 1973-2004 NBC's in-house programming library, along with CBS Studios and Paramount Television Studios, both part of Paramount Skydance which currently owns the rights to the pre-1973 NBC's in-house programming library.
+Notable in-house productions by NBC have included Bonanza, Destination X, Little House on the Prairie, The Voice, Dateline, Yes, Chef!, Las Vegas, Crossing Jordan, Transplant, the Law & Order franchise (begun independently by Universal Television, and became in-house programming after the NBCUniversal deal), The Office, Deal or No Deal Island and the Chicago franchise.